crispyricepc/mcpkg/docs/index.md

 MCPKG is a package manager for Minecraft resource packs, data packs, and crafting tweaks, powered by [vanillatweaks.net](https://vanillatweaks.net).

+Support for mods via [Modrinth](https://modrinth.com/) is in the works.

+The primary goal of MCPKG is to provide a platform for command line and server users to manage and update instances without having to visit any sites.

 ## Downloads

 You can manually download the latest release from